 - what it means for his or her contacts with the organisation

 - how long any restrictions will last and

 - what the complainant can do to have the decision reviewed.

 The Council should keep adequate records to show when a decision is taken:

-- not to apply the Policy when a member of staff asks for this to be done or
+- when to apply or not to apply the Policy when a member of staff asks for this to be done or

 - to make an exception to the Policy once it has been applied or